Regional Economic Accounts: About Regional

 Uses of the Regional Program Estimates

-- The Federal government uses regional income and product estimates to distribute $339 billion to states.
+- The Federal government uses regional income and product estimates to distribute funds to states:

 - The National Oceanic and Atmospheric Administration (NOAA) produces statistics for coastal areas, utilizing BEA regional statistics.